advanced-rest-client/api-security-documentation/README.md

 ```

 ### Running the tests

 ```sh
 npm test
 ```

 ## API components

-This components is a part of [API components ecosystem](https://elements.advancedrestclient.com/)
+This component is a part of [API components ecosystem](https://elements.advancedrestclient.com/)